My teenager will be graduating from high school in the Spring of 2017. Of course, I am thrilled about her reaching this milestone.

 Looking back over the years, I am acutely aware of the fact that I didn’t live up to my end of the bargain as her mommy.
 And, I DO NOT get to press rewind for a second chance.

-People have always said that I favored my middle child and was extremely overprotective.
-But, in reality, I think I was dealing with the guilt of her being the child that grew up during some of the most tumultuous times of my life.
+People have always said I favored my middle child and was extremely overprotective.
+In reality I was dealing with the guilt of my teenager growing up during some of the most tumultuous times of my life.

-My fear of financial instability, and honestly, my type A personality, made me a workaholic as she was growing up.
-My strong desire to have a nuclear, “Huxtable like” family, led to me staying with a man that was physically and mentally abusive, far longer than I should have.
+My fear of financial instability and my Type A personality made me a workaholic as she was growing up.
+My strong desire to have a nuclear, “Huxtable like” family led to me staying with a physically and mentally abusive man far longer than I should have.

 It wasn’t until I left my marriage and the girls and I moved into our humble home in Windsor that I realized I had missed the mark.

 Actually, I knew I was missing the mark for years.
 So, I guess my move forced me to face my reality.
 For years, as a way of coping with my failing marriage, I worked tirelessly to create a comfortable, cozy home for my girls to retreat to.
 Placing a band-aid over the gaping stab wound, I hoped a beautiful home would compensate for all the arguing and fighting my children were exposed to.